Assyro AI

 • Match method to container type

-• Consider production speed requirements
+• Consider production and laboratory use requirements

-• Plan for future product pipeline
+• Plan for future product and package needs

 Implementation Roadmap

-Phase 1: Assessment (2-4 months)
+Phase 1: Assessment

 • Evaluate current CCIT practices